Netherlands Worldwide

 In China documents are issued in Chinese.
 Have your Chinese document translated into English by a notary.

-Step 2: Legalisation by the Chinese and Dutch authorities
+Step 2: Legalisation by the Chinese authorities

 Take your document to the Department of Consular Affairs at the Chinese Ministry of Foreign Affairs or at a provincial Foreign Affairs Office.
 Documents cannot be sent in for legalisation by post.